dzek69/react-autobind-hmr/README.md

 ## Usage (ES5)

-If you're using ES5 (with React? - I don't think so) just import/require `react-autobind-hmr/dist` instead.
+If you're using ES5 just `require` `react-autobind-hmr/dist` instead.

 ## Documentation

 There is nothing else than this in documentation.
-[Documentation](react-autobind-hmr) is here however in case of update.
+[Documentation](https://dzek69.github.io/react-autobind-hmr/) is here however in case of update.

 ## License